 The contractor cannot provide services until the LOA is in place and the Controllers have been certified by the FAA.
 If the EERA route is utilized, please notify the National Airspace Coordinator.
 Please follow your local and Geographic Area protocols.

-A link to the current FAA Temporary Tower Agreement can be found on Aviation section of the NRCC website: https://www.nwcg.gov/publications/pms520.
+A link to the current FAA Temporary Tower Agreement can be found on Aviation Contracts section of the NRCC website.